RolaMAlghamdi/Supply-Tracker/README.md

 Project Overview

-Supply Tracker is a web-based platform designed to simplify the process of searching for construction materials.
-The platform brings material availability, supplier information, and price comparison together in one place.
+Supply Tracker is a web-based platform designed to simplify the process of finding construction materials and resources.

-Instead of searching through multiple suppliers individually, users can search for the material they need, check its availability, compare prices, and identify the most suitable supplier.
-If a material is unavailable, users can also track it and receive a notification when it becomes available.
+Civil engineers and other construction professionals may spend significant time searching for the materials they need, comparing different suppliers, and looking for the lowest available price.
+They may also need to repeatedly check whether an unavailable product has become available.

+Supply Tracker aims to simplify this process by bringing construction materials, availability information, supplier details, and price comparisons together in one platform.

+Problem Statement

+Construction professionals often face difficulties when searching for the materials and resources they need.
+Finding a supplier with the lowest price can require comparing multiple options, while unavailable products may require users to repeatedly check for updates.

+This process can take time and effort and may affect the efficiency of the purchasing process.

+Proposed Solution

+Supply Tracker provides a centralized platform where users can search for construction materials and quickly access the information they need.

+The platform shows the availability status of each product:

+* Available
+* Unavailable
+* Coming Soon

+When a user opens a product, the platform provides information about where it is available and helps identify the supplier offering the lowest price.

+If a product is unavailable, users can request a notification and receive an alert when the product becomes available, instead of repeatedly checking for it manually.

 Project Objective

-The main objective of Supply Tracker is to reduce the time and effort required to find construction materials and make purchasing decisions.
+The main objective of Supply Tracker is to make the process of finding and purchasing construction materials faster and more convenient by reducing the time required to search for products, compare suppliers, and monitor unavailable materials.

-By providing material and supplier information in one platform, the project aims to make the procurement process more efficient and help reduce potential delays in construction projects.

-Problem Statement

-Finding construction materials can be time-consuming, especially when engineers, contractors, or procurement officers need to search through multiple suppliers, compare prices, or repeatedly check whether an unavailable product has become available.

-This process can lead to inefficient purchasing decisions and may contribute to delays in construction projects.

-Supply Tracker addresses this problem by providing a centralized platform where users can search, compare, and track construction materials more efficiently.

 Target Users